-The present investigation was carried out for yield and quality related traits in the F_2 and F_3 populations of twenty eight rice cross combinations developed from five aromatic (Pusa 1121, Improved Pusa Basmati, Basmati 370, Sumathi and RNR 2354) and three non-aromatic (BPT 5204, Akshyadhan and NLR 145) parents.
-In F_2 generation, among the yield characters, highest PCV and GCV values were recorded for no. of filled grains/panicle followed by grain yield per plant and the lowest for days to 50% flowering and in grain quality characters highest PCV and GCV values were recorded for head rice recovery and lowest for kernel breadth.
-In F_3 population, higher magnitudes of PCV and GCV recorded for no. of filled grains/panicle and panicle weight and indicated greater scope of obtaining high selection response for these traits.
-High heritability in narrow sense along with medium to high genetic advance was noticed for the traits, days to 50% flowering, 1000 grain weight and most of the kernel traits and these characters can be improved by direct selection and inter-mating superior genotypes in segregating population (F2) developed from recombination breeding.
+The present investigation was carried out for yield and quality related traits in the F2 and F3 populations of twenty eight rice cross combinations developed from five aromatic (Pusa 1121, Improved Pusa Basmati, Basmati 370, Sumathi and RNR 2354) and three non-aromatic (BPT 5204, Akshyadhan and NLR 145) parents.
+In F2 generation, among the yield characters, highest PCV and GCV values were recorded for no-number of filled grains/panicle followed by grain yield per plant and while the lowestleast for days to 50% flowering.
+AndHowever, infor the grain quality characters highest PCV and GCV values were recorded for head rice recovery and lowest for kernel breadth.
+In F3 population, higher magnitudes of PCV and GCV were recorded for no-number of filled grains/panicle and panicle weight, and indicated greater scope of obtaining high selection response for these traits.
+High heritability in narrow sense along with medium to high genetic advance was noticed for the traits, like days to 50% flowering, 1000 grain weight and most of the kernel traits, and these characters can be improved by direct selection and intermating superior genotypes in segregating population (F2) developed from recombination breeding.